BioJulia/BioStructures.jl/docs/src/documentation.md

 writepdb("1EN2_out.pdb", struc, backboneselector)
 ```

-The first argument can also be a stream.
 To write mmCIF format files, use the `writemmcif` function with similar arguments.
 A `MMCIFDict` can also be written using `writemmcif`:

 ```julia
 writemmcif("1EN2_out.dic", mmcif_dict)
 ```

+To write out a MMTF file, use the `writemmtf` function with any element type or a `MMTFDict` as an argument.
+The `gzip` keyword argument, default `false`, determines whether to gzip the written file.

 Unlike for the `collect` functions, `expand_disordered` is set to `true` when writing files as it is usually desirable to retain all entities.
 Set `expand_disordered` to `false` to not write out more than one atom or residue at each location.

-Multi-character chain IDs can be written to mmCIF files but will throw an error when written to a PDB file as the PDB file format only has one character allocated to the chain ID.
+Multi-character chain IDs can be written to mmCIF and MMTF files but will throw an error when written to a PDB file as the PDB file format only has one character allocated to the chain ID.

 If you want the PDB record line for an `Atom`, use `pdbline`.
 For example: